 Yes.
 Unless you have an allergy, there is no reason to consider that whitening strips are unsafe.
 Just be sure to follow the usage instructions and don't leave the strips on for longer than stated.
 If you experience any adverse reactions aside from minor tooth sensitivity, stop using them and consult your dentist.

 Can you buy peroxide teeth whitening strips in the UK?

 Yes, you can, but these products are regulated so cannot contain more than 0.1% peroxide unless prescribed by a dentist.
 This renders the peroxide content almost useless.
 Instead, most UK strips use Sodium Chlorite, an ingredient that can whiten teeth but has also been shown to reduce the hardness of enamel.

 Are American teeth whitening strips available in the UK?

-Technically yes, you can buy Crest Whitestrips and other American brands over here from certain sellers.
-But any over-the-counter strips containing more than 0.1% hydrogen peroxide are not allowed to be sold in the UK.
+Technically yes, you can buy Crest Whitestrips and other American brands from certain sellers.
+But, if they contain over 0.1% hydrogen peroxide they aren't allowed to be sold in the UK.
 For comparison, Crest strips have 10%.
 Anyone selling these products is not operating legally.